MatStace/matstace.github.com/CV-Mat-Stace.md

 #### Developer - October 2008 to November 2010

 I originally joined Distilled as a LAMP web application developer, but when the system administrator left, I took on this role in addition to my web development work.
-As the sole system administrator for a small agency, this work covered everything from comissioning and maintaining servers, through office intranets and phone systems, to desktop support for a non-homogeneous Windows, Linux, and Mac environment.
+As the sole system administrator for a small agency, this work covered everything from comissioning and maintaining servers, through office intranets and phone systems, to desktop support for a heterogeneous Windows, Linux, and Mac environment.
 The servers were a mix of Debian, Ubuntu, and CentOS, and the technology stack included (but was not limited to) Apache, Varnish, NGinx, MySQL

 ### [Colewood Internet][], Essex, UK

 #### Developer - March 2004 to September 2008

 Although my role at Colewood was that of web application developer (using the LAMP stack), Colewood was a company of three people, and as "the techie one", I also dealt with the servers (although we used a semi-managed hosting solution, so there was a lot of hand holding from the hosting companies we used).
-In addition to the LAMP development and dealing with servers, I also designed and built a VoIP system based on Asterisk, with the dual objectives of reducing the money spent with BT, and also allowing the creation of a virtual office, to allow remote working.
+In addition to the LAMP development and dealing with servers, I also designed and built a VoIP system based on Asterisk, with the dual objectives of reducing the operating expenditure with BT, and also allowing the creation of a virtual office, to begin the transition to remote working.

 ## Education